-Health care networks are inter-organizational collaborations among independent health care organizations or individual care professionals.
-Such networks are widely accepted and used as an organizational form that enables integrated care as well as the possibility to deal with complex matters in health care (Sheaff et al. 2010, Willem and Gemmel 2013).
+Health care networks are inter-organizational collaborations among health care organizations or individual care professionals.
+Such networks are widely accepted and used as an organizational form that enables integrated care as well as the possibility to deal with complex matters in health care (Sheaff et al., 2010, Willem and Gemmel, 2013).
 Networks typically involve a wide set of actors ranging from governments (national or local), social insurance funds and professions, private companies, NGOs, agencies and other entities, which are called to either formulate or accept a health policy strategy.
-In healthcare, the need and interest in an integrated and connected system of care arises from the aim to achieve person-centred, efficient and safe care.
-An integrated model of care can guarantee a continuum of care which overcomes the issues of fragmentation of services from different providers.
-(EC, 2017).
+In healthcare, the need and interest in an integrated and connected system of care arises from the aim to achieve person-centered, efficient and safe care.
+An integrated model of care can guarantee a continuum of care which overcomes the issues of fragmentation of services from different providers (EC, 2017).

 The latest years have seen an increasing interest by the EU in the development of collaboration in the form of network creation through the set-up of new bodies with broad remits in the field of healthcare, such as the European Reference Networks (ERNs); the Steering Group on Health Promotion, Disease Prevention and Management of Non-Communicable Diseases (SGPP); the EU Health Policy Platform; the Expert Group on Health Information.
 Among these ERNs are particularly important for rare diseases.
-Officially launched in 2017, the scope of the 24 ERNs collectively covers almost all rare diseases (along with highly specialised procedures and surgeries requiring a particular concentration of expertise).
 By connecting centres of expertise, ERNs offer the opportunity to bring research and innovation ever closer to care, which is essential for so many of the 6-8000 rare conditions (about which, overwhelmingly, knowledge and expertise are still scarce).

-This framework does not only show the intention to develop a network of different stakeholders but also the aspiration for greater collaboration within the EU member countries on health issues.
+This framework does not only show the intention to develop a network of different stakeholders but also the aspiration for greater collaboration within the EU member countries on health issues (although the extent to which this is embraced by all member states is, at present, uncertain).
 Europe is characterized by significant diversity in the organization of health services among member states and by a great level of decentralisation of health care spending, with subnational governments, e.g. regions, increasingly becoming the main responsible subject for health care spending.
 This is particularly common in federal, quasi-federal and North European countries.
 However, the devolution of spending responsibilities is not always accompanied by an equivalent transfer of financial resources (EC, 2016).
 Paired with increasing health care costs, this has put pressure on sub-national government budgets over the last decade.
 In the medium-to-long term, this imbalance may pose a threat to the sustainability of public finances at sub-national level, and generate difficulties in public service provision (OECD, 2015) and not only that.
 How is network governance in healthcare going to function properly and reach the goal it is created for, if its (financial) pillars are undermined?
 And how a network where responsibilities and actions should be spread by definition can be implemented if its nodes are threatened by financial insecurity?

 Accountability can be identified as the main key factor for a good network governance, as it is crucial to how a system performs.
 It translates into high quality in decision-making and in policy implementation, it shapes the incentives of governing bodies, which will ultimately be called to justify their actions to deliver the system's goals.
-Together with it, a high degree of transparency is crucial to support system's goals delivery against external pressures, especially in a highly fragmented and complex network (EC 2016).
+Together with it, a high degree of transparency is crucial to support system's goals delivery against external pressures, especially in a highly fragmented and complex network (EC,2016).

-Do you want to know more?
 Have a look at : European Reference Networks (ERN) 2019, Continuous Monitoring Working Group of the ERN Coordinators Group & the Board of Member States, Set of ERN core indicators (18)V.2